asharara88/AHMEDBW/docs/ENHANCED_ONBOARDING_SYSTEM.md

 ## Conclusion

-The enhanced onboarding system provides a comprehensive, user-friendly experience that successfully collects detailed user data for personalization.
+The ced onboarding system provides a comprehensive, user-friendly experience that successfully collects detailed user data for personalization.
 The robust architecture ensures data integrity, security, and scalability while maintaining excellent user experience.

 The system is now ready for production use and provides a solid foundation for advanced personalization features in the BioWell application.